Kays-Somewhere/Promox-Notes/Tailscale/Tailscale in an lxc Container.md

 # Setting up Tailscale in an lxc Container
 Installing Tailscale onto a Proxmox host or in lxc is straightforward.
 Installing in an lxc will give you access to the container though ssh.
 From there, you can ssh into the node.
-To gain access to the node via Web UI without additional setup, install Tailscale on the node itself.
+To gain access to the node via Web UI set up ssh local port fowarding, a reverse ssh tunnel, or something similar.

 [Create the Container](#Create-the-Container)